Farrah Fawcett’s red bathing suit and a poster bearing her image have been donated to the Smithsonian.

-My little guys had soaked it all in; they’re good kids, just–so ignorant of American history!
+My little guys soaked it all in; they’re good kids, just–so ignorant of American history!
 It makes me wonder what the hell their sixth-grade history teacher, Rose Alba Quince, taught them last year.
 Goldie Hawn?
 Connie Stevens as Cricket Blake in Hawaiian Eye?
 I tell you, it’s the decline of standards in American education that has allowed back-lot nations like Japan and Singapore to vault past us in mastery of TV starlets.

 Connie Stevens: Go, girl, go!

-No, I wanted my kids to understand where the hair styles of the girls they’d be dancing with at this Friday’s sock-hop came from.
+No, I want my kids to understand where the hair styles of the girls they’d be dancing with at next Friday’s sock-hop came from.
 How America had progressed from the uptight tresses of Hesther Prynne, to the demure bun of Emily Dickinson, to the pageboy, to the bee-hive, then ultimately the heavenly tresses of Farrah, like the wings of a cherubim, in Charlie’s Angels.
 Don’t tell me you can’t make history exciting!